weblocks/site-source/documents/index-en.md

     <div class="col-12">
       <p>
 Weblocks development is done on GitHub.<br>
-So be sure to know about GitHub.<br>
+So be sure to know about GitHub.
-See also the menu on GitHub.
       </p>
     </div>
   </div>